Complex hypergeometric functions and integrable many-body problems: Degeneration to the plain and complex hypergeometric functions

 and \be {\mathcal F}(\underline{s},\underline{n})={{\bf F}(\underline{s},\underline{n})\over {\bf \Gamma}(s_6\pm s_8, n_6\pm n_8){\bf \Gamma} (s_7\pm s_8, n_7\pm n_8)}. \ee A striking feature of the derived equation consists in the fact that it cannot be considered as an analytic difference equation in terms of the complex variables $\alpha_k$, i.e. it cannot be written in the form \eqref{rateq1}!

 Let us take now the second equation for the original hyperbolic $I_h$-function \eqref{br2}.
-Applying the same $\delta\to 0^+$ limit we find \be (\underline{\bar \alpha})({\mathcal F}(s_6-\textup{i},n_6+1,s_7+\textup{i},n_7-1) -{\mathcal F}(\underline{s},\underline{n}))+(s_6, n_6\leftrightarrow s_7,n_7)+{\mathcal F}(\underline{s},\underline{n})=0, \ee which is different from the previous equation since ${\mathcal B}(\underline{\bar \alpha})$ is again the potential \eqref{Bgen} with a different identification
+Applying the same $\delta\to 0^+$ limit we find \be (\underline{\alpha})({\mathcal F}(s_6-\textup{i},n_6+1,s_7+\textup{i},n_7-1) -{\mathcal F}(\underline{s},\underline{n}))+(s_6, n_6\leftrightarrow s_7,n_7)+{\mathcal F}(\underline{s},\underline{n})=0, \ee which is different from the previous equation since ${\mathcal B}(\underline{\alpha})$ is again the potential \eqref{Bgen} with a different identification

-For real $s_k$ --- the choice formally associated with the unitary principal series representation of the group $SL(2,\CC)$, ${\mathcal B}(\underline{\bar \alpha})$ is simply the complex conjugate of ${\mathcal B}(\underline{\alpha})$.
 Jointly the equations \eqref{brn1} and \eqref{brn1'} show that the split of the variables $\alpha_k$ into two parts --- the continuous and discrete ones is fully justified.
 Summarizing, although the original equation \eqref{rateq1} looks as an analytic difference equation, in our context it should be written in the form \eqref{brn1}, i.e. as a mixture of an analytic difference equation and a discrete recurrence relation for some supposedly unknown function ${\mathcal F}(\underline{s},\underline{n})$, which is a very unusual picture.
-The complementary equation, which cannot be written in an ad hoc way makes such an interpretation inevitable.
+The complementary equation, \eqref{brn1'}, which cannot be written in an ad hoc way, makes such an interpretation inevitable.

-Let us remark that a special case of the recurrence-difference equations \eqref{brn1} and \eqref{brn1'} related to $6j$-symbols for the group $SL(2,\CC)$ is considered in \cite{DSS}.
+Let us remark that special cases of the recurrence-difference equations \eqref{brn1} and \eqref{brn1'} are related to $6j$-symbols for the Lorentz group (or $SL(2,\CC)$), which have certain applications in the quantum field theory \cite{DSS}.